 Know Your Data Inside and Out

-This is true of any negotiation, not just with Oracle.
+This is true of any negotiation, not just with an Oracle contract renewal.
 Having strong visibility into your data regarding your software spending and usage will give you the information you need to do more than just guesswork when it comes to your anticipated usage.
 Data will also give you the ability to plan, instead of simply buying for what you are currently using, you can purchase to accommodate for future growth.
 Oracle products are also known to be quite lenient – they will often allow you to install and use products without checking your licenses, expecting you to simply know what you are and are not licensed to use.
 Understanding the ways in which your company intends to or is currently using Oracle will allow you to pick out any changes in use that might occur over time, whether that is intentionally or (more alarmingly) unintentional usage.
 Knowing your data regarding Oracle will prevent any compliance issues that may arise, even if you are perfectly in control of your Oracle usage.